lucasvegi/Elixir-Refactorings/README.md

 ## Traditional Refactorings

-Traditional refactorings are those mainly based on Fowler's catalog or that use programming resources independent of languages or paradigms.
+Traditional refactorings are those mainly based on Fowler's catalog or that use programming features independent of languages or paradigms.
 In this section, 24 different refactorings classified as traditional are explained and exemplified:

 ### Rename an identifier